openssl/openssl/INSTALL.md

 exactly what you need to do to fix your problem.

-There may be reasons for the failure that aren't problems in OpenSSL itself, for example if the compiler reports missing standard or third party headers.
+There may be reasons for the failure that aren't problems in OpenSSL itself, for example, if the compiler reports missing standard or third party headers.

-If the build succeeded previously, but fails after a source or configuration change, it might be helpful to clean the build tree before attempting another build.
+If the build succeeded previously but fails after a source or configuration change, it might be helpful to clean the build tree before attempting another build.
 Use this command: